sveawebpay/php-integration/README.md

 ## Changes in release 1.2.1

+We recommend using php 4.4 on package servers, for namespace compatibility (reported compatibility issue with Debian Squeeze instalations).

 ### Namespace
 From release 1.2.0 on the package makes use of a namespace, Svea.
 We have made efforts to avoid impacting existing integrations, so the classes WebPay and Item